-Top 10 Temples and Monasteries in China
+Top 10 Temples in China

 Apart from Buddhist grottoes, mountains, and religious sites like the Leshan Giant Buddha, temples are an important part of China’s Buddhist heritage and culture.
 There are a lot of famous temples in China with magnificent layouts and traditional Chinese architecture.
 Many of them date back many centuries.
 Here are the top temples in China.

 Besides admiring the beautiful architecture of the temple, the public has access to the enormous park where they can practice Tai Chi, a martial art style that dwells on developing and controlling energy within the body.